 - Search engines pay attention to the number of website visitors, but they also look at how long people stay on your site once they are there.
 If your content is good, it will attract lots of visitors, and keep them on your site for longer.

-Although content, particularly written content, is good for SEO, we always advocate creating content for people first and search engines second.
+Although content, particularly written content, is good for SEO, I always advocate creating content for people first and search engines second.
 If you are writing content purely designed to satisfy search engines, it is unlikely to be as good as it would be if you created it with your target audience in mind.
 Nobody wants to read a blog post stuffed full of keyword phrases that don’t seem to fit.
 What’s more, if you try and manipulate the search results too much, this can have a detrimental effect on your rankings.

 Focus on creating quality content.
-If it’s valuable, interesting and relevant, then you’ll convert more readers into customers.
+If it’s valuable, interesting, and relevant, then you’ll convert more readers into customers.

 Set yourself apart from competitors

-Who is going to get noticed more online – the company with a fancy website or the company that is consistently sharing great content on their blog, on YouTube or across various social media channels?
+Who is going to get noticed more online – the company with a fancy website or the company that is consistently sharing great content on their blog, on YouTube, or across various social media channels?

 The answer will almost always be the second one.
 A website is all well and good, but unless you are marketing it, you won’t get any visitors.
-You might go down the route of paid advertising or posting out lots of links on social media rather than creating valuable content, but that will only get you so far.
+You might go down the route of paid advertising or posting lots of links on social media rather than creating valuable content, but that will only get you so far.